pldresearch/classifier-polyketone/README.md

 Please cite this paper as:
 [....]

-If there are questions or issues with running the code, please contact pld@chem.ucla.edu
+If there are questions or issues with running the code, or if you need additional files, please contact pld@chem.ucla.edu